 Transition to Post 16 Education - 2018

-All year 11 students will attend the RPA (Raising Participation Age) Event in Hornchurch on Tuesday, 2nd October.
-Parents and students are invited to a Post 16 Transition evening at the school on Thursday, 7th October @ 7.00pm.
+All year 11 students attended the RPA (Raising Participation Age) Event in Hornchurch on Tuesday, 2nd October.
+Parents and students were invited to a Post 16 Transition evening at the school on Thursday, 7th October @ 7.00pm.

 Useful Links for students